Nafees10/utils/README.md

 ---

-## `utils.baseconv`
-A module contaning some functions to convert between Hex, Binary, and Denary.

----

 ## `utils.ds`
-Some data structures.
+Some data structures (LinkedList, Stack, FIFOStack ...)

 ---

 ## `utils.misc`
-Contains some misc. functions, mostly for dealing with dynamic arrays
+Contains some misc. functions

+---

+## `utils.sort`
+Some sorting algorithms & functions to work with.
+Includes merge sort, radix sort, and a partial sort.